tokenring-ai/thinking/README.md

 ## Configuration

 No additional configuration required.
-The package uses sensible defaults and automatically integrates with the TokenRing framework.
+The package uses sensible defaults and automatically integrates with the Token Ring framework.

 ## Dependencies